The city of

 We ended up spending an hour at Goesting, chatting and slowly enjoying our second breakfast, including a Nutella refill.
 This is one of those places where I could easily spend a morning, with my laptop, a good book or the newspaper.

 When I was working on my Antwerp City Guide, a friend of mine recommended that I check out Revista.
-Revista is a coffee bar where you can also get some snacks and light lunch, but that’s not what’s special about it (obviously).
+Revista is a coffee bar in Antwerp's hip “Het Zuid” or south area where you can also get some snacks and light lunch, but that's not what's special about it (obviously).

 Revista is called “Revista” because it has a selection of magazines that customers can choose from and read in while they're having a drink or food.

 That's a cool concept as is, but I particularly liked it because the magazines you find at Revista aren't the typical gossip magazines you find in the newspaper store.
 They're more niche, more specialist and more themed magazines about interior design, nature and so on.

 Each day you can order freshly made soup for lunch and that's what I did when I was there.
 I have to admit I forgot what kind of soup it was, but I do remember finishing my bowl, so it must have been good.

 Check Booking.com for an extensive list of options for all budgets and needs.

 If you're looking for an apartment rather than a hotel, I would recommend checking airbnb.
 Sign up through my link and get a discount on your first stay!

 If you already have an account and found this post helpful, please consider booking your next Airbnb through my link.
 I'll earn a small commission while the price for you stays exactly the same.
 Income like this helps me travel independently and create new content.